What is Play-Based Learning?

 - Children in our programs experience active transitions, exploration, and routines that reflect the scope of our hands-on, play-based early childhood curriculum.

-How are staff/parents ensuring that children are engaged in play-based learning?
+How are staff and teaching parents ensuring that children are engaged in play-based learning?

-- Staff/parents are asking children open ended questions such as:
+- Asking children open ended questions such as:

 - What do you think?
 How does that feel, smell, taste?
 What do you think will happen if…?

-- Staff/parents are encouraging children to focus and discover the process not the end product.
+- Encouraging children to focus and discover the process not the end product.

-- Instead of making a model or sample artwork for the children to copy, staff/parents explain the activity to the children and then let them explore with the materials.
+- Instead of making a model or sample artwork for the children to copy, staff and teaching parents explain the activity to the children and then let them explore with the materials.

-- Staff/parents are engaged with children in meaningful dialogues about the activity or project they are working on.
-Staff/parents are constantly interacting with the children.
+- Engaging with children in meaningful dialogues about the activity or project they are working on.
+Staff and teaching parents are constantly interacting with the children.

-- Staff/parents create a purpose or objective for every activity that is presented to children.
+- Creating a purpose or objective for every activity that is presented to children.

-- Staff/parents allow the children to choose the activity or area of study and then follow-up on their
+- Allowing the children to choose the activity or area of study and then follow-up on their